Breaking down the good red wine Italy produces

 With so many Italian red wines to choose from, how do you know you’re picking a good bottle?
 Here are a few tips to help you navigate the wine shop or restaurant list.

 When in doubt, seek out wines from reputable producers.
-The most renowned names in Italian wine include Antinori, Gaja, Masciarelli, Mastroberardino, and Planeta.
+Some of the most renowned names in Italian wine include Antinori, Gaja, Masciarelli, Mastroberardino, and Planeta.
 These producers have a track record of quality across their entire range.
-Finally, don’t assume you must spend a fortune to get a good bottle of Italian red.
+Finally, don’t assume you have to spend a fortune to get a good bottle of Italian red.
 While prices for top Barolos and Brunellos can easily soar into the hundreds, there are plenty of delicious options in the $15-30 range.
-Seek wines from lesser-known regions such as Abruzzo, Salento, or Etna for excellent value.
+Seek out wines from lesser-known regions such as Abruzzo, Salento, or Etna for excellent value.
 If Sangiovese suits your palate, consider exploring Marche or Emilia-Romagna for a similar great value.

-Sangiovese, in the form of Chianti, steals the spotlight as Italy’s go-to red wine.
+Sangiovese in the form of Chianti steals the spotlight as Italy’s go-to red.
 Its balance of flavor and versatility with food make it a favorite.

 What is the king of red wine in Italy?